Tracking the Tropics: Low chance for development along southeast US coast

-TAMPA, FL (WFLA) – Storm Team 8 and the National Hurricane Center are monitoring an area of disorganized showers with a low chance of development.
+TAMPA, Fla.
+(WFLA) – Storm Team 8 and the National Hurricane Center are monitoring an area of disorganized showers with a low chance of development.

 The main cluster of showers is currently located over North Florida and will slowly drift northeast into the Atlantic.
 Any development would be slow to occur along the coasts of Georgia, South and North Carolina.